 Communal Repositories (Ossuaries)

 To address the rising costs of individual niches in a columbarium, the Vatican now officially permits the "commingling of ashes" in communal sacred places.
 This means multiple individuals can have their remains placed in a single, dignified repository (an ossuary), provided that the identity of each person is permanently recorded and marked at the site.
-This is a vital option for families seeking a Catholic Cemetery Burial on a limited budget.
+This is a vital option for families seeking a consecrated Catholic resting place on a limited budget.

 Rejection of "Eco-Cremation" Methods